Rules & Regulations

 Competitive events are prohibited on Open Space and Mountain Parks.
 A competitive event meaning any event or activity in which four or more persons try to exceed the performance of each other or another person in a physical activity, as stated in B.R.C.
 Chapter 8-8-10.

-OSMP parking lots are closed to vehicles between 11 p.m. and 5 a.m.
+Most OSMP parking lots are closed to vehicles between 11 p.m. and 5 a.m.
 The exceptions are: the Halfway House and Panorama Point parking areas on Flagstaff Mountain, which are closed 12 a.m. to 5 a.m. and Chapman Drive Trailhead which is closed dusk to dawn.

 Collecting, removing, destroying or defacing any natural or man-made object is not permitted; this includes picking wildflowers.